On Fukaya categories and prequantization bundles: Introduction

+From our general results, we will obtain a resolution of this conjecture for compact rational Lagrangians:

+\begin{theorem} (Theorem \ref{intro thm: R-equivariant sheaves comparison}) Let $W$ be a Weinstein manifold with $c_1(W)=0$ and let $L_1,..., L_n$ be compact, mutually rational, transverse Lagrangians in $W$.
+Then the Novikov ring Fukaya category on objects $L_1,...,L_n$ is almost fully faithfully embedded into category of nonconic microsheaves on $W$.
+The image is characterized as the objects microsupported on the $L_i$ with finite rank microstalks. \end{theorem}

+Our results also allow some sheaf-theoretic calculations in non-exact symplectic manifolds.
+Here we highlight one remarkable illustration:

+\begin{theorem} The quantum cohomology of $\C \P^1$ (in other words, the self Floer cohomology of the diagonal in $\C \P^1\times \C \P^1$) can be recovered from a purely sheaf-theoretic computation. \end{theorem}

-Let us proceed with more precise formulations.
-Fix $\La \subset V$ be a (possibly disconnected) Legendrian, and its image $\pi_{| \La} \subset B$.
-There is a category $\Fuk(\pi_{| \La})$ whose objects are Lagrangians (with local systems, bounding cochains, etc.) supported in $\pi_{| \La}$, defined e.g. by \cite{FOOO} in case $\pi$ restricts to an embedding on each component of $\Lambda$, or by \cite{AJ10} more generally.
+We now return to the general context of \eqref{setup} to discuss our constructions.
+Fix $\La \subset V$ a (possibly disconnected) compact Legendrian; consider its image $\pi_{| \La} \subset B$.
+We are interested in the category $\Fuk(\pi_{| \La})$, whose objects are Lagrangians (with local systems, bounding cochains, etc.) supported in $\pi_{| \La}$, as defined by \cite{FOOO} in case $\pi$ restricts to an embedding on each component of $\Lambda$, and by \cite{AJ10} in general.

-On the other hand, there is another sort of Floer theoretic invariant historically associated to $\Lambda$, namely the Chekanov-Eliashberg differential graded algebra $\cA(\La)$ \cite{Eli98, Chekanov-dga, EES05}.
-This enjoys two (related) relations to Lagrangian Floer theory in the filling $W$: to infinitesimally wrapped Floer homology for Lagrangians ending on $\Lambda$ \cite{EGH00, Ekh08}, and the other to partially wrapped Floer theory with stop at $\Lambda$ \cite{EL21}.
-It is the latter which is more directly of interest to us, and correspondingly we take $\cA(\La)$ to have coefficients in the loop space of $\La$.
+Another structure of interest is the Chekanov-Eliashberg differential graded algebra $\cA_\La$ \cite{Eli98, Chekanov-dga, EES05}. $\cA_\La$ enjoys two (related) relations to Lagrangian Floer theory in the filling $W$: to infinitesimally wrapped Floer homology for Lagrangians ending on $\La$ \cite{EGH00, Ekh08}, and to partially wrapped Floer theory with stop at $\La$ \cite{EL21}.
+It is the latter which is more directly of interest to us, and correspondingly we take $\cA_\La$ to have coefficients in the based loop space of $\La$.
+We denote by $\Prop(\cA_\La)$ the category of finite-dimensional modules over $\cA_\La$.